venaxin/venaxin/README.md

 ### About Me

-- 🔭 I’m currently working on building a [type of application/project].
+- 🔭 I’m currently working on **SplitVoice** (a Splitwise clone), a web application designed to simplify expense splitting among friends by integrating a unique voice-activated AI assistant.
-- 🌱 I’m currently learning [new technology or skill].
+- 🌱 I’m currently learning more about Natural Language Processing (NLP) for voice commands, frontend frameworks like React & Vue, backend development with Node.js.
-- 👯 I’m looking to collaborate on open-source projects related to [your area of interest].
+- 👯 I’m looking to collaborate on AI-driven user interfaces, or open-source web applications.
-- 💬 Ask me about [topics you're knowledgeable in, e.g., web development, data science, design principles].
+- 💬 Ask me about UX Design, building intuitive UIs, integrating AI APIs,
-- 📫 How to reach me: [your.email@example.com]
+- 📫 How to reach me: [arahmanhs02@gmail.com]
-- 😄 Pronouns: He/Him/They/Them (choose yours)
-- ⚡ Fun fact: I can [a fun fact about yourself]!
+- ⚡ Fun fact: [A fun fact about yourself]

 ---